What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 Hang on friends, this topic is so near to my heart.

 The list of topics I would like to cover in this series is long.
 But there is a common theme among many of them: they’re all pointing to the importance of moms being HEALTHY in their parenting years.
-And when I talk about health, I am talking about a healthy mind, body and spirit.
+And when I talk about health, I am talking about a healthy mind, body, and spirit.
 It all matters, friends.
 So I hope to touch on each of these things in the posts to come.

 First…*Spoiler Alert*…I have good news: I believe with all of my heart that we CAN achieve a weight we feel great about at any age — without diets or obsessing.
 I’m not suggesting we will all look like supermodels, but I am convinced that we can all feel great in our own skin.

-Now backing up briefly with some perspective: Ladies, by the time we have lived long enough to be blessed with the gift of children, we should all KNOW that life is about so much more than US…our bodies, our shape, or a number on a scale.
-There is a huge perspective shift when we realize that we are a life-giving human (whether naturally or through adoption, fostering, etc) with the great privilege of caring for the well-being of others.
+Now, backing up briefly with some perspective: Ladies, by the time we have lived long enough to be blessed with the gift of children, we should all KNOW that life is about so much more than US…our bodies, our shape, or a number on a scale.
+There is a huge perspective shift when we realize that we are a life-giving human (whether naturally or through adoption, fostering, discipleship, etc) with the great privilege of caring for the well-being of others.
 Motherhood should rock our worlds, humble any self-absorbed tendencies we have, and fill us with the joy that comes with living to love others.
 It’s a really beautiful thing.

-However: there is no denying that feeling bad about ourselves affects just about every area of our life.
+However, there is no denying that feeling bad about ourselves affects just about every area of our lives.
 Including (maybe especially) our parenting.
 So, while being a mom might — and should! — give us a helpful perspective on our workouts, bodies, and the food we eat… it does not take away the reality that feeling good in our skin is very likely to support our positive parenting aspirations. 🙂

 So, here’s what I know: